Okpik: Cold weather training

 From January 8 to 13, older Scouts and leaders interested in learning how to develop and run a winter program for their unit or council can attend a five-day Cold Weather Training Course.
 The Okpik staff trains participants in the skills of safe cold weather camping and the sharing of resources among participants, with emphasis on leadership and working with young people in a cold weather environment.
 Winter logistics and the safety of all participants are points of emphasis.

 Weekends

 The weekend program is the oldest Okpik program.
 From Friday evening through Sunday, participating groups receive instruction in the basic skills of winter camping and have the opportunity to practice them on an overnight campout.
 Training in cold weather dress, first-aid, menu and equipment are included in indoor sessions.
 Opportunities are also available for activities in winter ecology, igloo building, and other cold weather activities.
 Extra days can be added for school planning days and the Martin Luther King Jr. Day holiday.

 Holiday stay

 Between Christmas and New Year's Day Scouts and Venturers from further away can expand their outdoor program into the north woods winter.
-With the extensive outfitting capabilities of the program along with instruction, even novice groups have the opportunity to enjoy the skiing, snowshoeing, and other activities.
+With the help of instructors and the extensive outfitting capabilities of the program, novice groups have the opportunity to enjoy skiing, snowshoeing, and other activities.